semantic-release-extras/next-release-version/README.md

         id: get-next-version
 ```

-In the next job, reference the action's outputs:
+In the next job, reference this action's outputs:

 ```yaml
 jobs: